mui/mui-x/docs/data/tree-view/rich-tree-view/customization/customization.md

 The demo below shows how to trigger the expansion interaction just by clicking on the icon container instead of the whole Tree Item surface.

 {{"demo": "IconExpansionTreeView.js", "defaultCodeOpen": false}}

-### File explorer

-The demo below shows many of the previous customization examples brought together to make the Tree View component look completely different than its default design.